 In order to use the Mac as a server with a useable system folder you will have to have AppleShare version 3 running on the Mac.
 It sounds like you are wanting to use a local boot disk on the GS and then log on to the Mac to use tha Mac hard drive.
 This will work with file sharing active on the Mac.
 The disk you need to make for the GS is a Network: Local Startup and not a Network: Server Startup disk.
 When booting from this disk you will be able to log on to the Mac and will be left in the program lau ncher.
 There is not enough room on a 800k disk for the finder along with the network files.
+I believe that you will also need to add the HSF FST to your network files.
 I believe that you will also need to add the HSF FST to your statup boot disk also because it is not put there in the default install.
 Check in the drivers folder to be sure.

 On the Mac set up a folder for the GS to use and turn on file sharing.
 On the GS, from the launcher get into the finder on your system disk and then copy the finder to the new folder on the Mac.
 Now you should be able to reboot the GS and after logging on the Mac, from the launcher, run the finder on the Mac hard drive.
 You will now return to the Mac hard drive when you quit your GS applications.
 You can put both applications and data files on the Mac and run them from there just like it was a drive a ttached to the GS.
-The speed in about the same as running from a $3\ 1/2$ floppy, maybe a little faster.
+The speed in about the same as running from a 3 1/2 floppy, maybe a little faster.
 You are limited in what you can put in your system because of the 800k disk but having the finder on the Mac really helps.